you've got questions, we've got answers

 We print a wide range of products and are always excited to take on new and challenging projects!
 We can print booklets, wide format vinyl, banners, cards, postcards, envelopes, business cards, presentation folders, brochures, flyers, letterhead, magazines, carbonless booklets, labels/stickers, decals, invitations, forms, imprints, note pads, cheques, menus, newsletters, calendars, tags, invoices, rack cards, posters, door hangers, tabs, and much more.
 Connect with us to discuss your print project!

 Yes, we do!
 We print approximately 90% of our products in-house.
 We have a shop full of equipment that can produce a wide variety of printed products from door hangers to retractable display products.
 The most common outsourced product we offer is cheques and multi-part forms.
-We out-source these to a speciality trade-only printing company that focuses on that market and handle your project no differently than if we were printing it in-house from proofing to billing.
+We out-source these to a specialty trade-only printing company that focuses on that market and handle your project no differently than if we were printing it in-house from proofing to billing.

 There are many variables involved in any given print project as everything that we print is custom made for you.
 The time-line is influenced by a number of different factors that will determine how long it takes to get the job done including type of project, quantity, specialty paper involved, outsourcing, finishes, etc. For standard small orders such as business cards, flyers, rack cards, and brochures, we can usually get those done within a week time-frame.
 If you need an order rushed, let us know and we will do our best to work with you on achieving this.